HoffensResilient/hubble-web-crawler/README.md

 # Web Crawler

+## Overview

+The **Web Crawler** is a tool designed to extract URLs and titles from webpages.
+This utility can be run via the command line and provides functionality to search and retrieve data from specified URLs.

 ## Latest Update

 The web crawler is now accessible via a web browser!
-Please note that it may take up to 50 seconds to activate once you visit the URL.
+Please allow up to 50 seconds for the activation of the crawler once you visit the URL.

-**Hosted URL:**
+**Hosted URL:** [Insert your hosted URL here]

 ## How to Run the Web Crawler

-This web crawler extracts URLs and titles from webpages.
+Follow these steps to set up and run the web crawler:

 ### Setup

 1. **Create a Directory**
-   Ensure that you have a folder named `datas` in the same directory as `input.py`.
+   Ensure you have a directory named `datas` in the same location as the `input.py` script.
+This directory is used to store the data collected by the crawler.

 2. **Install Dependencies**
-   Make sure you have Python installed.
-Then, install the required packages by running:
+   Ensure Python is installed on your system.
+Install the necessary packages by running:

    ```sh
    pip install requests beautifulsoup4
    ```

 3. **Run the Crawler**
-   Execute the crawler script with:
+   Execute the `input.py` script with the following command:

    ```sh
    python input.py
    ```

    Follow the prompts to input the URL and search query.
+The script will then perform the crawling and search operations, and output the results.

+## Usage

+- **Input**: Provide a URL and search query when prompted.
+- **Output**: The crawler extracts URLs and titles from the specified webpage and stores the results in CSV files.

+## Troubleshooting

+If you encounter issues or need further assistance:

+- **Check Dependencies**: Ensure all required packages are installed correctly.
+- **Verify Directory Structure**: Confirm that the `datas` directory exists and is correctly named.
+- **Review Logs**: Check for error messages or logs generated during execution for more details.

+## Contributing

+Contributions are welcome!
+To contribute:

+1. Fork the repository.
+2. Create a new branch for your feature or fix.
+3. Commit your changes with clear messages.
+4. Push your branch and submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).
+See the LICENSE file for more details.

+## Contact

-Thank you for using the Web Crawler!
-If you encounter any issues or have questions, feel free to open an issue or contact me.
+For questions or feedback, please open an issue on GitHub or contact [rohitrajsarrafnp@gmail.com](mailto:rohitrajsarrafnp@gmail.com).